Dai Wei: Education and career

-After raising hundreds of millions of dollars from a list of powerful investors including Coatue Management, Chinese ride-sharing service Didi Chuxing, and Russian billionaire investor Yuri Milner, Dai Wei expanded Ofo rapidly across China and worldwide.
-For the US market, Dai Wei personally hired Uber spokesperson and Mandarin speaker Chris Taylor to run ofo US operations.
-Taylor has been instrumental in ofo's global success and also helps Dai on Chinese projects as well.
+After raising hundreds of millions of dollars from a list of powerful investors including Coatue Management, Chinese ride-sharing service Didi Chuxing, and Russian billionaire investor Yuri Milner, Wei expanded Ofo rapidly across China and worldwide.
+For the US market, Wei personally hired Uber spokesperson and Mandarin speaker Chris Taylor to run ofo US operations.

-In 2017, Dai Wei made the Forbes List of 30 under 30 Asia for Consumer Technology.
+In 2017, Wei made the Forbes List of 30 under 30 Asia for Consumer Technology.

-Lina Feng had joined Dai Wei's senior leadership team in 2018 to manage US and China operations.
+Lina Feng had joined Wei's senior leadership team in 2018 to manage US and China operations.

-After rumors of bankruptcy and a potential buyout by Didi and Ant Financial, in 22 October 2018, the legal representative of Ofo changed.
-Chen Zhengjiang replaced Dai Wei becoming the legal representative of Dongxia Datong (Beijing) Management Consultancy Co.
+After rumors of bankruptcy and a potential buyout by Didi and Ant Financial, on 22 October 2018, the legal representative of Ofo changed.
+Chen Zhengjiang replaced Wei becoming the legal representative of Dongxia Datong (Beijing) Management Consultancy Co.
 Ltd., the operating company of Ofo.